 - a.
 Attach as an appendix, a floor plan of the program facilities, including the number and capacity of lecture rooms, clinics, laboratory facilities and locker space.
-Identify any areas in which there is insufficient space. - b.
-Specify the number of dental units available for the program using the following format: - 1.
-Units with radiology facilities. - 2.
-Units without radiology facilities. - 3.
-Total units. - 4.
-Number of units shared with other programs. - 5.
-Number of units used by periodontics only.
+Identify any areas in which there is insufficient space.

+- b.
+Specify the number of:

+- 1. Dental x-ray units

+- 2. Extra oral medical x-ray units

+- 3. Panoramic and cone beam volumetric tomographic units available for the program